Clarity-Digital-Twin/brain-go-brrr/TUEV_CRITICAL_SPECS.md

 > "The convolution kernel size for TUAB was (1, 15), and for TUEV, it was (1, 55)" (p.20)

 > "Due to GPU memory limitations, the batch size for TUAB was 100, and for TUEV, it was 500" (p.20)

+> "To ensure the reliability of the experiments, we repeated each experiment three times and calculated the standard deviation" (p.6)

+> "For the data splitting of TUAB and TUEV, we strictly follow the same strategy as BIOT" (p.6)

 > "We achieved a 9.5% performance improvement" compared to BIOT (p.8)